Inflectra/spira-documentation/docs/RemoteLaunch-User-Guide/NeoLoad.md

 You need to enter the following fields:

 -   **Automation Engine** - Choose the NeoLoad Automation Engine that you created in the previous section from the drop-down list.
--   **Script Type** -- For NeoLoad, all scenarios must be stored on the local testing machine so 'Linked' must be selected.
+-   **Script Type**: For NeoLoad, all scenarios must be stored on the local testing machine so 'Linked' must be selected.
 If you select 'Attached', when the scenario is attempted to be executed it will be marked as blocked and skipped.
--   **Filename** -- This needs to be the full path to the NeoLoad project file (\*.nlp) file followed by the name of the NeoLoad scenario.
+-   **Filename**: This needs to be the full path to the NeoLoad project file (\*.nlp) file followed by the name of the NeoLoad scenario.
 The two components need to be separated by a pipe (\|) character. <br>Certain tokens are allowed to be able to specify common locations across different operating systems.
 Note that the tokens are case-sensitive, and there are no spaces in them.
 A list of tokens are:

     -   \[MyDocuments\] -- The user's "My Documents" folder.
 The user indicated is the user that ran RemoteLaunch.
     -   \[CommonDocuments\] -- The Public Document's folder.